DimitriSchumacher/Masterarbeit_Dimitri_Schumacher/README.md

-# Masterarbeit Dimitri Schumacher

-This repository exhibits all Python, ImageJ and Arduino Scripts written for the Master's Thesis of Dimitri Schumacher.
-There are several branches: Arduino Code, Particle Analysis, Watershed Segmentation, Percentage of cells with Aggregate and Colocalisation.
+# Colocalisation Scripts

+This branch contains the ImageJ Coloc2 scripts and the Python analysis scripts that process the resulting data from the colocalisation analysis.